sems-server/sems/doc/Readme.db_reg_agent.txt

  updateRegistration(int subscriber_id, string user, string pass, string realm [, string contact]) removeRegistration(int subscriber_id)

+In order to be restart-safe also when sending requests is delayed through ratelimiting, it is recommended to set the registration_status in the DB to 5 (REG_STATUS_TO_BE_REMOVED) before calling removeRegistration.

-After removing a registration by issuing removeRegistration, the subcriber entry will be present with the status REMOVED.
+After removing a registration by issuing removeRegistration, the subcriber entry will be present with the status REMOVED, if delete_removed_registrations=no.

 Registration status (registration_status column)
 ------------------------------------------------